rphccf/Final-Project-Quantitative_Methods-Msc-Economics-Course-/README.md

 # Final-Project-Quantitative_Methods-Msc-Economics-Course-

-Final Project for Applied Quantitative Methods - (course part of Msc Applied in Economics)
+Final Project for Applied Quantitative Methods - (course part of Msc Applied in Economics, 2017)

 Project developed with 2 collegues